Skip to main content

 6 themes

 Maps personality to six occupational themes — Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.
-The most widely used framework for career matching in vocational psychology.
+The most widely used framework for career matching in vocational psychology, integrated with the U.S. Department of Labor's O*NET occupational database.

 Career Match